-There are many local voluntary societies for blind and partially sighted people around the UK.
-These local societies can be a great source of information and support, and may also be able to give you small grants for equipment.
+There are a number of independent local societies for blind and partially sighted people around the country and they may offer grants for or the loan of equipment to help you in your daily life.
 Search the Sightline Directory to find out contact details of your local society and what help they can give you.
 You can also call our Helpline on 0303 123 9999 for more information.

 There are a range of charities in the UK that give grants to blind and partially sighted people.
-Some only give grants for specific types of items (such as computer equipment), some give grants to certain sorts of people (such as ex-service personnel) and some, such as the Royal Blind Society, are specifically for people with sight loss.
+Some only give grants for specific types of items (such as computer equipment), some give grants to certain sorts of people (such as ex-service personnel) and some are specifically for people with sight loss.